Log in

 With a solid understanding of this process, you can save time, close deals quicker and support buyers and sellers with the home-buying process

 In this article, we’ll walk you through the five steps of the real estate sales process.
-By the end, you’ll know exactly how to move through the sale and what you can do to improve the buying and selling process for everyone involved.
+By the end, you’ll know exactly how to move through the sale of property and what you can do to improve the buying and selling process for everyone involved.

 Step 1.
 Prepare the sales listing